 While payment of redemptions normally will be in cash, the fund's declaration of trust permits payment of the redemption price wholly or partly with portfolio securities or other fund assets under conditions and circumstances determined by the fund's board of trustees.
 For example, redemptions could be made in this manner if the board determined that making payments wholly in cash over a particular period would be unfair and/or harmful to other fund shareholders.

 Share certificates - Shares are credited to your account.
-The fund does not issue share certificates.
+The fund's board may determine if the fund issues share certificates.

 General information